Routines provide a sense of structure and familiarity

 How to make your own daily routine visual reminder

-Start with a poster (like this one is from Big W), laminate it at Officeworks, print out the visuals (you can purchase and download printable routine picture cards here), laminate them (laminator and sheets from Kmart), cut out and attach to the poster using double sided tape and add some hook and loop velcro (from Spotlight or Officeworks) where needed.
+Start with a poster (like this one is from Big W), laminate it at Officeworks, print out the visuals (you can purchase our Daily Routine Reminder Cards here), laminate them (laminator and sheets from Kmart), cut out and attach to the poster using double sided tape and add some hook and loop velcro (from Spotlight or Officeworks) where needed.